capistrano/capistrano/documentation/getting-started/cold-start/index.markdown

 {% endprism %}

-If we've done something wrong, that won't happen and we'll know that we need to jump on the mailing list to get help, or into IRC or ask a friend.
+If we've done something wrong, that won't happen and we'll know that we need to jump on the mailing list to get help, into IRC or ask a friend.

 Depending how you have set your Git authentication credentials up, checking Git can be a bit complicated, so we've shipped a task in the core library that